Public Safety Power Shutoff

 PSPS Lead Graph Icon

 To enhance wildfire prevention, we've introduced a new operational procedure within our wildfire mitigation strategy.
-This involves implementing Public Safety Power Shutoffs (PSPS) on power lines in designated communities in the following areas:
+This involves implementing the ability to enact a Public Safety Power Shutoff (PSPS) in extreme wildfire conditions.
+Maps of the communities where new operational procedures will be available this wildfire season are provided in the links below:

-• Starting on June 1, 2025, areas within the Bow Valley Corridor, including Stoney Nakoda Nation, Banff, Lake Louise, Canmore, Dead Man's Flats, Exshaw, Harvie Heights and Lac Des Arc will be enabled with PSPS capabilities.
+Starting June 1, 2025, areas within the Bow Valley Corridor, including Stoney Nakoda First Nations, Banff, Lake Louise, Canmore, Dead Man's Flats, Exshaw, Harvie Heights and Lac Des Arc.

 Public Safety Power Shutoff: A Tool of Last Resort